 Internationally, the EU drug strategies aim to add value to Member States’ policies by offering a platform for coordination in relation to international issues and promoting the EU approach to tackling the drugs problem.
 The strategies also play an important role in the definition of tasks for EU institutions, bodies and agencies, and are taken into consideration by the European Commission when setting funding priorities in the drugs field.

-A recent final external evaluation of the EU drug strategy (2005–12) found that it provided a forum for consensus building and decision-making and a platform for information sharing and mutual learning.
+A final external evaluation of the EU drug strategy (2005–12) found that it provided a forum for consensus building and decision-making and a platform for information sharing and mutual learning.
 It also enhanced the ‘voice’ of the EU in international fora and promoted a culture of harmonised data collection and best practices identification.
 The review recommended, among others, to further promote the development and use of evidence for drug policy, as there remain instances of insufficient evidence about the effectiveness of specific measures.

 A new EU drugs strategy (2013–20) was endorsed by the Justice and Home Affairs Council of the European Union on 7th December 2012.
 It constitutes the ninth strategic document on illicit drugs endorsed by EU Member States since 1990 and presents their current drug policy position and aspirations, identifying common objectives to reduce drug demand, dependence, related health and social harms, and supply.
 The implementation of its long-term objectives draws on more operational documents allowing progressive achievement and mid-term review.
 Then two consecutive four-year action plans will translate the strategic priorities into specific actions with a timetable, responsible parties, indicators and assessment tools.
 These are drafted by corresponding EU Presidencies in 2013 and 2017.
-The first of these action plans for 2013–16 was adopted under the Irish Presidency of the EU on 6 June 2013.
+The first of these action plans for 2013–16 was adopted under the Irish Presidency of the EU in July 2013.
 It is structured around two policy areas: drug demand reduction and drug supply reduction; and three cross-cutting themes: coordination; international cooperation; and information, research, monitoring and evaluation.
 It includes 16 objectives and 54 actions and it spans across these five pillars.
 The plan sets a number of Reitox/EMCDDA over-arching indicators to facilitate the measurement of the overall effectiveness of implementation.
 A second action plan for the period 2017–20 will be prepared following an external mid-term assessment of the EU drugs strategy by 2016.